hellointerweb/hellointerweb.github.io/index.md

 This a 100 percent unredacted, non-compromised, unbiased, extremely in-depth take of the world from a young man living in Nevada.
 All you need to know is that I am a college student abhored by the state of the world that we live in.

 ---
+### 1/19/2022 After a 1/5 of whiskey, some weed, and two shots of Nyquil

+You know exactly what you were told tonight.
+Why are you suprised?
+Thoughts like this have been dancing around in your head for a while- maybe that is why it hurts so badly right now.
+Don't dance around the subject- do you believe her?
+A guy who trusts doesn't try and convince himself of the truth.
+Is it the who they are?
+Is it the way she said it?
+Why did she say "oh god" and "please don't hate me?".
+Is it because I am lesser than?
+Or somehow don't compare?
+Why does this have such a grip on me????
+LET GO!!

+Take caution young man.

+Headache at 2 fucking AM???

+I know I love her a lot, and I wish I could change a lot of things.
+I want her to know that, and I want to get rid of the way I feel right now.
 ### 1/18/2022

 Today my head feels a bit fogged up- I know there are things I have to do, its been hard trying to figure out what those things are.
 I had a good start to my day so I'm feeling pretty good, and I want to keep this good mojo flowing.